 The Danger Lurking in Disappointing Relationships

-Disappointment in key relationships can hijack our hearts if we’re not careful.
+Disappointing relationships can hijack our hearts if we’re not careful.
 Experiences of being snubbed, misunderstood, disregarded, or flat out rejected have the power to send us reeling.
-And when that happens, it can pull us to seek out pleasures and comforts that are harmful and destructive.
-Many women and men who become ensnared in the false intimacy of pornography, sexual hookups, and affairs took steps in those destructive directions when they were disappointed by the street level reality of real relationships.
+And when that happens, it can pull us to seek pleasures and comforts that are harmful and destructive.
+Many women and men who become ensnared in the false intimacy of pornography, sexual hookups, and affairs took steps in those destructive directions when they were disappointed by the street-level reality of real relationships.

 Have you felt disappointed in someone lately?
 Has someone recently had the courage to tell you that they are disappointed in you?
 Relationships are such a sweet gift of God.
 But they can also be so challenging when the required work of healthy connections with people is just too much to handle.
 Sadly, many people today settle for superficial, online connections because they believe that investing in real relationships with real people requires too much time, energy, and vulnerability.

 Why is it that relationships can lead to such deep disappointment?
-Disappointment that can tempt us to not only to seek comfort in self-damaging ways, but to avoid, disregard, or reject people in order to keep safe?
+Disappointing relationships can tempt us to not only seek comfort in self-damaging ways, but to avoid, disregard, or reject people in order to keep safe.

 Jesus promised something that is difficult to accept: that in this life we’ll have trials, disappointments, and pain (John 16:33).
 Relational trials and disappointments are the most painful for me.
 Health trials scare me, and financial stress can lead to anxiety.
 But stress in key relationships?
-Deep disappointment by someone?
+Deep disappointment from or about someone?
 Those can really break my heart.

 Sadly, many people today settle for superficial, online connections because they believe that investing in real relationships with real people requires too much time, energy, and vulnerability.

-1. Are your desires and expectations off-track from the gospel (remember Jesus’ words about living in a world of tribulation)?
+1. Are your desires and expectations off-track from the gospel?
+Remember Jesus’s words about living in a world of tribulation.
 Are you living out of a me-centered focus that has pushed Jesus out of his rightful place in your life?
 Some people live in consistent hurt and anger because people aren’t responding to them the way they want.
 They want a person to consistently give what only God can truly provide: true heart satisfaction and unfailing love.
-God says “The fear of man lays a snare, but whoever trusts in the Lord is safe” (Proverbs 29:25).
+God says, “The fear of man lays a snare, but whoever trusts in the Lord is safe” (Proverbs 29:25).

 I have many relationships which have become technology-mediated.
 We send texts, voice recordings, and videos back and forth rather than having an actual conversation.
 It is wonderful in one way because this quick style of communication has allowed me to stay in touch with people in ways I couldn’t before.